uzbl/uzbl/README.event-manager.md

 ## bind

-The `bind` plugin handles the following events:
+The `bind` plugin implements keybindings via the following events:

 * `MODE_BIND <modespec> <bindspec> = <commandspec>`
   - Adds a binding to the `<modespec>` modes to execute `<commandspec>`.
 See